JorgeCastilloPrz/YetAnotherComposeTalk/slides/src/main/slides.md

 ## Compose Runtime 🏃

 <div class="card">
-  Composition & recomposition is intentionally <b>coupled to KotlinX Coroutines</b>.
+  Composition / recomposition intentionally <b>coupled to KotlinX Coroutines</b>.
 </div>

-* <span class="blueText">Can't replace</span> it unless you write your complete runtime 👉 Including everything we've described so far 😅
 * Uses it for <span class="blueText">structured concurrency</span> 👉 Parallel recomposition, offload recomposition to different threads...
 * Uses it for <span class="blueText">automatic Cancellation</span> in effect handlers ⏩
+* <span class="blueText">Can't replace</span> it unless you write your complete runtime 👉 Including everything we've seen so far 😅
-* But you can <span class="blueText">provide your own Applier<N> and fpes</span> 👉 We'll show that ahead in this talk.
+* But you can <span class="blueText">provide your own Applier<N> and nodes</span> 👉 We'll show that ahead on this talk.

 ---